jean-zay-users/jean-zay-doc/examples/tf/README.md

 where 64 is the batch size you want to run the mnist example with.
 If you want multiple batch sizes just have them space-separated.

+Be sure to load the tensorflow module before launching the dask script because otherwise Tensorflow will not be loaded.
+This is because the python executable used to launch the dask worker is the same as the one used to launch the scheduler by default.
+You can set it otherwise in the cluster if you want something more tailored.